microcks/microcks.io/content/documentation/guides/installation/kubernetes-operator.md

 kubectl apply -f https://raw.githubusercontent.com/microcks/microcks-operator/refs/heads/main/deploy/operator-jvm.yaml -n microcks
 ```

 > 💡 For a reproducible production-grade deployment, we recommend using tagged versions of the resource definitions.
-It means you have to replace the `/heads/main` part or the above URLs by `/tags/<version>`.
+It means you have to replace the `/heads/main` part or the above URLs with `/tags/<version>`.
 For example: `/tags/0.0.4/` if you want to pin the `0.0.4` version of the operator.

 ## 2. Install Microcks with default options

 Once the operator is up and running, you can create a new `Microcks` Custom Resource (CR) to get a working instance of Microcks.

-The default options of the Custom Resource will deploy a full Microcks instance without the asynchronous components (the Async Minion and the Kafka broker) such as explained in [Architecture & deployment options](/documentation/explanations/deployment-options/).
-The access to Microcks and Keycloak is done using Ingresses by default.
+The Custom Resource's default options will deploy a full Microcks instance without the asynchronous components (the Async Minion and the Kafka broker), as explained in [Architecture & deployment options](/documentation/explanations/deployment-options/).
+By default, access to Microcks and Keycloak is done using Ingresses.

-In below example, we're creating a new `Microcks` CR named `microcks` that will install Microcks `1.12.0`.
-You need to customize the two url fields to match your environment with DNS names that will be mapped to the Microcks and Keycloak ingresses:
+In the below example, we're creating a new `Microcks` CR named `microcks` that will install Microcks 1.12.0.
+You need to customize the two URL fields to match your environment with DNS names that will be mapped to the Microcks and Keycloak ingresses:

 ```yaml
 cat <<EOF | kubectl apply -n microcks -f -